Michael Jackson's Halloween

 Michael Jackson's Halloween is a one-hour animated television special that premiered on CBS on October 27, 2017.
 It was produced by Splash Entertainment.

 The cast of voice actors includes Lucas Till, Kiersey Clemons, Jim Parsons, George Eads, Alan Cumming, Christine Baranski, Lucy Liu, and Brad Garrett.
 The special also features Michael Jackson's music, and a dance finale depicting Jackson himself.

 The special was produced in collaboration with the Michael Jackson estate.
 John Branca and John MacClain, co-executors of the Estate of Michael Jackson, serve as executive producers.
 It is produced by Daniel Chuba and directed by Mark A.Z.
 Dippé.
-The special was created and produced by Optimum Productions, the company owned by Jackson's estate, with animation production by Hammerhead.
+The special was created and produced by Optimum Productions, the company owned by Jackson's estate, with animation production by the Seoul-based VFX studio Hammerhead Productions.

 Plot

 A young man and woman, Vincent (Lucas Till) and Victoria (Kiersey Clemons), cross paths on Halloween night.
 As a result of their meeting, they and Victoria's boss' dog, Ichabod, find themselves in a "magical adventure of personal discovery" at the This Place Hotel, located at 777 Jackson Street.
 They meet the bellhop chimp Bubbles (Brad Garrett), the scarecrow groundskeeper Hay Man (Jim Parsons), spider security guard Generalissimo Meriweather (Alan Cumming), and mad scientist cat Franklin Stein (Diedrich Bader) who they join in stopping the tyrannical witch Conformity (Lucy Liu) from getting rid of music and dancing.

 The story culminates in a dance finale featuring an animated version of Michael Jackson himself (voiced using his music and archival recordings).